darkomike/one-for-all/SCREENSHOTS.md

 # Screenshots

-This document contains screenshots demonstrating the usage and UI of the `one_for_all` Flutter plugin on supported platforms.
+This document contains screenshots demonstrating the usage and UI of the `one_for_all_platform` Flutter plugin on supported platforms.

 ---